..

 teammates and I went about our pregame routines, that drumline,

-and seemed to be coming from all directions.
-Nobody was talking but the coaches; the coaches, and those drums.
+that wicked, nasty, drumline, just continued to work on us.
+The booming bass was merciless, and seemed to come from all directions.
+Nobody was talking but our coaches; our coaches, and those drums.
 There was an eerie dichotomy; our coaches motivated us to go out and conquer, while the drums told us everything was hopeless.

-As a card carrying man of color, I remember thinking our situation mirrored that of the heavily outnumbered British military one hundred years ago when they awaited their fate at the Battle of Isandlwana; they too, waited as a distant drumline pounded its way into their psyche.
+As a card carrying man of color, I remember thinking our situation mirrored that of the heavily outnumbered British military one hundred years ago at the Battle of Isandlwana; they too waited, as a distant drumline pounded its way into their psyche.

 .